pymc-devs/pymc/GOVERNANCE.md

 ### Documentation Team
-The focus of the documentation team is ensuring the PyMC library is well documented, building and maintaining the infrastructure needed for that aim and making sure there are resources to learn Bayesian statistics with PyMC.
+The focus of the documentation team is ensuring the PyMC library is well documented, building and maintaining the infrastructure needed for that aim, and making sure there are resources to learn Bayesian statistics with PyMC.
 It is not the goal nor responsibility of the Documentation team to write all the documentation for the PyMC library.